 One of the disadvantages of business formation, specifically LLC, is that it is more expensive than in other states.

 For example, the cost to start an LLC in Nevada is $425, and you have to pay it all when you file your Articles of Organisation.

 The same would cost you in Minnesota between $135 and $155, for example.

-Other disadvantages are actually tied to the annual Report.
-While at the same time, private information of members is protected, it is only in case they are not managing the business.
+Other disadvantages are actually tied to the Annual Report.
+While at the same time, the private information of members is protected, it is only in case they are not managing the business.